isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 ### Past

 WorldFish's priorities for Bangladesh have evolved in conjunction with the country's conjectures.
 Nevertheless, a 2004 document detailing the center's achievements up to that point in time present remarkable similarities to current operational priorities.
-Indeed,
+Indeed, early activities in Bangladesh included the dissemination of various rice-fish systems, the genetic enhancement of aquaculture species, conservation and management of both marine and inland fisheries, which hinged on

 The first multi-center initiatives drafted newly devised priorities for aquaculture in Bangladesh.
 Namely, the Challenge Program on Water and Food, highlighted the importance of
 Livestock and Fish CRP approach